All Episodes

 So what you need to do is structure something at this party that happens rather than you sit there trying to tell them, come up with something that happens that convinces them.

-Because the liberals, the Democrats are going to get trounced and they're in party.
+Election returns will be a great thing for you to bounce off of because the liberals, the Democrats are going to get trounced and they are in party.

 And what you have to say is, why is this happening?